 [Afterlife]

 The Zhizha Mansion and the Spirit Deed In Taiwanese Taoist funeral rites, "Zhizha" (paper crafting) is the traditional art of constructing a dwelling for the deceased in the afterlife.
-Prepared for my centenarian grandfather, this intricate paper mansion employs highly saturated, almost surreal colors that pierce through the solemnity of the funeral, symbolizing a vibrant and prosperous new existence.
+Prepared for my centenarian grandfather, this intricate paper mansion uses highly saturated, almost surreal colors that pierce through the solemnity of the funeral, symbolizing a prosperous new existence.
 On the right, a paper steward guards the entrance holding a yellow "spirit deed."
 Once validated through Taoist rituals and burned, this document ensures the mansion is legally transferred to my grandfather in the spirit realm.
-From the grand architecture to the modern amenities neatly packed in the lower left corner—including a paper smartphone and accessories—these elaborate, ephemeral crafts will ultimately be reduced to ashes.
-Yet, they serve as a profound, physical manifestation of the living family's enduring love and meticulous care for the departed.
+From the grand architecture to the modern amenities neatly packed in the lower left corner, which even includes a paper smartphone, these elaborate crafts will ultimately be reduced to ashes.
+They serve as a physical manifestation of the living family's enduring love and meticulous care for the departed.

 [紙紮豪宅與陰間地契]